Traumatic Brain Injury Information

 These guides are intended to be a general resource for families.
 Specific protocols may vary depending on the location and nature of the injury.

-Family Guide: Critical Phase
+Family Guide: The Critical Phase

-Family Guide: Rehabilitation Phase
+The Rehabilitation Phase Handbook

-This guide covers many issues that surface for injured persons and their families.
+can surface for injured persons and their families.

 General Brain Injury Websites